Sawatdee krub! Greetings!

 (*I don’t really call it that; just being cute.)

-The meat ingredient is commonly pork (larb moo) but can vary.
-Minced fish, duck, chicken or even liver or beef with a bit of blood.
+The meat ingredient is commonly ground pork (larb moo) but can vary.
+Minced beef, fish, duck, chicken or even liver or beef with a bit of blood.

 I’ve had a mushroom larb at Krua Apsorn, a superb family restaurant in Bangkok.
 But in the end, most versions are likely laab moo (pork).

-Eat it as a main dish or one of many dishes in a group meal as the Thai are wont to do.
-It comes with a wedge of fresh cabbage, some Thai basil, or maybe raw green beans to crunch on as you endure the spices.
+The salad is eaten lukewarm or even room temperature and functions as a main dish or one of many dishes in a group meal.
+It comes with a wedge of fresh cabbage, and maybe raw green beans to crunch on as you endure the spices.
 Order it with another Isaan dish: som tam (spicy green papaya salad) and sticky rice.